 This course is a survey course that will introduce students to the basic principles of economics, including both microeconomics and macroeconomics.
 Key topics include the fundamentals of economics, the theory of supply and demand, elasticity, price controls, market structures, the business cycle, monetary policy, and fiscal policy, among others.
 Additionally, students will be introduced to basic ideas surrounding personal finance.
 Students learn through reading, practice problems, simulations, videos and lecture.

-Prerequisite: Open to students in grades 10, 11, and 12.
+Prerequisite: Students in grades 10, 11 and 12 may take Economics.
 UC approved.